nccshecodes/shecodes-2020/src/posts/2021-09-27/technical-interview-code-test.md

 "Can I have a choice of interview?
 I perform better if I can complete a take home test rather than a live coding challenge."{.quote}

 The answer is usually no. The reason given is that people spend too long to complete a take home test often spending 8 - 9 hours, even if the instructions are to spend no more than let's say 2 hours.
 Whereas the live coding session is only 1 hour.
-Much better use of your time.
+"Much better use of your time".

 "Ah ok" I say.
 Knowing full well that this presented version of reality couldn't be further away from the truth.
-You see, I carried out a quick research online, to see how other people prepare for these tests which, if I am completely honest strikes the fear of god in me.
+You see, I carried out research, to see how other people prepare for these tests which, if I am completely honest put the fear of god in me.
 I am a rabbit frozen in car headlights.
 I might as well have a doughnut for a brain.

 People that have to prepare for a job at one of the big name companies will spend hours and hours, month after month, cramming and practicing into the early hours.
 This is on top of a day job.
 Just to pass that technical test.
 A test that can often cover topics that you don't actually use day to day.
-So this becomes revising for an exam.
+So this becomes revision for an exam.
 Learning techniques on how to pass this exam.
 And not only that, you have to do it within a certain time limit.
 A very short time limit.
 I've worked out that if I wanted to commit these kind of tasks to memory I'd need to prepare for at least 6 months.
 Trying to fit this around other commitments of my day job, my family and helping to run a busy household.
 That's not one hour now, is it?

-I have never successfully completed this type of challenge.
+<strong>I have never successfully completed this type of challenge.</strong>

 ### Scenario two: